Protecting Bribie Island NP's Ocean Beach

 BIEPA’s position is endorsed by the State’s peak conservation body, the Queensland Conservation Council.

 Cap daily vehicle numbers caps have successfully been implemented during the Covid-19 Pandemic as a guide.
+Based on the data provided in the sustainable Visitor Capacity study, caps would only effect approximately 20 days per year.

 Use the permitting system to manage demand on high visitation days.
-Options might include: Removing the 20 Peak Visitation Days from yearly permits, and implementing a seperate daily permit lottery for those 20 days; removal of annual permits, offering day permits and camping permits only; or a requirement for all permit holders to book their day visit.
+Options might include: Removing the 20 Peak Visitation Days from yearly permits, and implementing a seperate daily permit lottery for those 20 days; removal of annual permits, offering day permits and camping permits only; or a requirement for all permit holders to simply book their day visit.

-Introduce on-line training and assessment during the permit application process, covering driver behaviour, ecology and wildlife awareness.
+Introduce simple on-line training and assessment during the permit application process, covering driver behaviour, ecology and wildlife awareness.

 Encourage and foster recreational opportunities that are in keeping with National Park values, and ensure equitable visitor access.